 To be able to retrieve a given cell in constant time, we also store the list of allocated cells in a hash table.

 This is important because when a new cell is allocated, we need to connect it to the existing cells.
+Figure 17 shows a graphical display of the overall data structures.

 This pointer-based representation of the neighboring relation is convenient to extract the geodesic with a gradient descent.
-There is some memory overhead due to the explicit storage of pointers to neighbors, but the fact that our scheme explores significantly less cells than the classical Fast Marching allows to save much more memory, as shown in next section.
+There is some memory overhead due to the explicit storage of pointers to neighbors, but the fact that our scheme explores significantly fewer cells than classical Fast Marching allows to save much more memory, as shown in the next section.
 The computing time overhead due to the use of a hash table is about 40% in all our tests.